davidmolina/davidmolina.github.io/press.md

 [Get coding now with Operation Code Army veteran and founder David Molina](http://www.veteranonthemove.com/get-coding-now-with-operation-code-army-veteran-and-founder-david-molina/)・Veteran on the Move podcast - *August 1, 2016*

+[How to pick a programming language to learn for new developers – Part 2](http://mentoringdevelopers.com/episode-36-how-to-pick-a-programming-language-to-learn-for-new-developers-part-2/)・Mentoring Developers podcast - *June 7, 2016*

 [More and more veterans who leave the army are becoming coders, and the mission of Operation Code is to help veterans make that transition](http://softwareengineeringdaily.com/2016/03/20/helping-veterans-learn-code-david-molina/)・Software Engineering Daily - *March 20, 2016*

 [When the call of duty is technology, veterans rally to support each other through Operation Code](http://www.geekwire.com/2016/call-duty-technology-veterans-rally-support-operation-code/)・GeekWire - *January 7, 2016*